ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

     - Verification.
 (Identifying the user accessing what.)
     - Transformation.
 (Augmenting what the user can do.)
     - Processing.
 (How the data gets transferred securely.)
-- When is it appropriate to use component state vs `Redux` store?
+- When is it appropriate to use component state vs `Redux.js` store?
-  - If a component just needs to display data and can receive data from a parent, use `Redux` store.
+  - If a component just needs to display data and can receive data from a parent, use `Redux.js` store.
   - Otherwise if it needs the state, use component state.

 # May 15, 2019

-- What is `React`?
+- What is `React.js`?
-  - React is a front-end `JavaScript` library developed by Facebook in 2011.
+  - React.js is a front-end `JavaScript` library developed by Facebook in 2011.
   - It follows component based approach which helps in reusable UI components.
-- What are the features of `React`?
+- What are the features of `React.js`?
   - Virtual DOM.
   - Server-side rendering.
   - Uni-directional data flow.